NREL/WaterTAP3/watertap3/docs/source/unit_models/index.rst

 All unit processes achieve the mass balances described in the :ref:`water_recovery` and :ref:`constituent_removal` section.
-The calculations of water recovery and constituent removal are based on factors (discussed in the :ref:`data_inputs` section) or equations that represent some level of the physical processes that occur in the treatment process.
+The calculations of water recovery and constituent removal are based on factors (discussed in the :ref:`data_input` section) or equations that represent some level of the physical processes that occur in the treatment process.
 There are four levels of detail (discussed also in the :ref:`financials` section) across the unit models.